Dorian-Steve/Orient-Express/README.md

 The application should now be running at http://localhost:3000.

-## Available Scripts

-In the project directory, you can run:

-### `pnpm dev`

-Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.
-You will also see any lint errors in the console.

-### `pnpm build`

-Builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.
-Your app is ready to be deployed!

-See the section about [deployment](https://create.t3.gg/en/deployment/vercel) for more information.

-### `pnpm db:generate`

-Generates the Prisma client based on your schema.

-### `pnpm db:migrate`

-Applies database migrations.

-### `pnpm db:studio`

-Opens the Prisma Studio to view and edit your data.

-### `pnpm lint`

-Lints the code to catch errors and enforce code style.

-### `pnpm format`

-Formats the code using Prettier.

 ## Project Structure (Key Folders)
 - `src/app`: Next.js App Router routes (pages, API routes, layouts).